Inferno: Massive fire erupts in residential building in UAE

-A huge fire has engulfed a 48-storey apartment building in the United Arab Emirates, sending emergency services racing to the scene.
+A huge fire that engulfed a 48-storey apartment building in the United Arab Emirates has been contained by emergency services that raced to the scene.

 The fire, at the Abbco Tower in Sharjah, forced residents to be evacuated as it quickly tore through the building, the Gulf News reported.

-Photos and video from the scene show the building ablaze as firefighters struggle to contain the flames.
+Photos and video from the scene show the building ablaze as firefighters fought to contain the flames.

+No deaths have been reported and nine people reportedly suffered minor injuries and were treated on site.

 The fire started at 5.04am (NZ time), according to Sharjah Civil Defence teams.

-A resident told the Gulf News it started on the 10th floor: "It was a small fire to begin with and we came out of the building as soon as we saw it," he said.
+A resident told the Gulf News it started on the 10th floor: "It was a small fire to begin with and we came out of the building as soon as we saw it."

 Another local said he stepped out on his balcony when he heard the sirens: "It was such a gory sight.
 Carpets on fire were falling from balconies.
 Curtains too.
-I am standing down to see if we can help people out," he told the Gulf News.
+I am standing down to see if we can help people out."

-Colonel Dr. Ali Abu Al Zoud, from Sharjah Police said that police are now using a drone to check for residents trapped inside the building.
+Colonel Dr Ali Abu Al Zoud, from Sharjah Police said that police used a drone to check for residents trapped inside the building.

+Al Zoud told the Gulf News: "We have contacted the building owner and alternate accommodation will be provided to all residents.
+It is still not clear how many apartments have been affected."